 Once you’ve identified and refined your core audience, look for the psychographic commonalities that your target market shares.
 Are their political beliefs relevant?
 Does their affinity for certain brands or even specific products suggest wider underlying attitudes?
 (For example, mothers in their thirties who are also into yoga may be interested in broader health-related topics.)
 How do these consumers see themselves?
 These are all questions you can ask as the starting point for psychographic targeting research that could yield new opportunities you may not have considered previously.

 We know that leveraging emotional triggers can be amazingly effective in online advertising.
-If we can write emotionally compelling ads using the bare minimum of information, imagine how much more effective your ads could be if you knew more about your target market.
+If we can write emotionally compelling ads using the bare minimum of information, imagine how much more effective your ads could be if you knew more about your target audience.